Making a complaint against a member

 Initial review

-- If the PCC decides not to investigate the complaint, the complainant is told.
+• If the PCC decides not to investigate the complaint, the member and the complainant will be notified.

 Investigation